Recommendations

 My favorite outdoor or camping enclosure is one that I also use inside in my puppy room.
 I bought several of the 45 inch tall sets, and I use them all the time.
 I build safe puppy enclosures inside and outside, and they are tall enough that even my most clever puppies haven't climbed over them yet.

 Crates are important.
 You can buy a new one or get one used off Facebook Marketplace as long as you sanitize it.
 Start small and get bigger ones as your dog grows.
-I have crates in the house and in the car
+I have crates in the house and in the car.
+This is a link to a decent affordable crate.
+This is a link to my favorite high-end crates

 Enrichment